The Cruise of the Dondevoy

 Typical bridge on the Southern Stratford Canal.
 These bridges are made of cast iron and are split in the middle to allow a tow rope to pass through.
-This means that there is no tow path under the bridge.
+This means that there is no need for a tow path under the bridge, which made bridges cheaper to build.
 Photo from http://andrewconway.net/index.php/2016/06/10/the-stratford-canal/

 To make things worse, at the next lock they opened the top paddle before we had closed the bottom gate - there must be an unwritten law about that somewhere.
 In fact it is done all the time in the interest of speed, but to crash a gate with such force out of pure malice, on a canal in as poor condition as the Southern Stratford, is not quite the thing to do.